WPR-Engineering/part-box/README.md

 - Redis
 - pgsql
 - elasticsearch
-- RabbitMQ server up and running
+- RabbitMQ server up and running (for printing)
 - printing requires Partbox-Printer on our github

 # Getting started